igorthebarros/igorthebarros/README.md

 ### Hi there 👋

-### Test

-Software Developer, currently working with .Net Core and ASP.Net Core applications.
+I'm a Software Developer, currently working with .Net Core and ASP.Net Core applications.

-I really enjoy learning about code architeture and best practices.
-Eg: DDD and SOLID.
+I like to learn and teach others.
 Besides technologies, I like dogs, raining days and progressive rock!

 <!--
 **igorthebarros/igorthebarros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.